AbdulazizAmen/AbdulazizAmen-ETL-Pipeline-with-Airflow-and-BigQuery/README.md

 * __BigQueryCheckOperator__

 This operator checks the number of rows in the previously loaded BigQuery table.
-The operator has several parameters including the task ID, the SQL statement to execute, and whether to use legacy SQL.
+The operator has several parameters including the task ID, the SQL statement to execute.

 * __BigQueryOperator__

 This operator executes a SQL script to create a new dataset in BigQuery.
-The operator has several parameters including the task ID, the SQL script file path, and whether to use legacy SQL.
+The operator has several parameters including the task ID, the SQL script file path .

 In summary, this code loads a CSV file into a BigQuery table, checks the number of rows in the table, and executes a SQL script to create a new dataset in BigQuery.